signalwerk/kokoro.tts/url-processor/README.md

 2. Access the web UI at: http://localhost:8543

+3. Add content to process:
+   - **URL Mode** (default): Enter a web URL to fetch and process
+   - **HTML Mode**: Select HTML mode, paste HTML content directly
+   - **Comment**: Optionally add a comment to help organize entries
-3. Add URLs and they will be processed automatically
+4. Content will be processed automatically through all stages
-4. Monitor progress through the status endpoints
+5. Monitor progress through the web UI or status endpoints
-5. Download generated audio files
+6. Download or stream generated audio files

 ## Environment Variables